Effective Actions Against Land Grabbing

-This indicator looks at the presence of conflict in all large-scale land acquisitions (LSLA) documented over the last 12 months.
+This indicator looks at the presence of conflict in all large-scale land acquisitions (LSLA) documented since the year 2000.

-This is a negative indicator, where the highest score (100) represents the least favorable situation, in this case the highest possible level of conflict and challenges to large-scale land acquisitions.
+This is a negative indicator, meaning that the highest score (100) represents the least favorable situation, indicating the highest possible presence of conflict and challenges in cases of large-scale land acquisitions.

-For this indicator (and 9C), we have defined LSLA according to that used by partner initiative Land Matrix, which defines them as the acquisition of any tract of land larger than 200 hectares that meets all of the following criteria:
+For this indicator (and 9C), we have defined LSLA according to the definition used by partner initiative Land Matrix: the acquisition of any tract of land larger than 200 hectares that meets each of the following criteria: